As Tesla stock soars, Fisker intends to go public

 As Tesla stock soars, electric-car startup Fisker Inc. announced Monday that it plans to become a publicly-listed company.

 In order to go public, Fisker will merge with Spartan Energy Acquisition Corp., a special purpose acquisition firm backed by private equity firm Apollo Global Management.
-The deal values the combined companies at $2.9 million, Fisker said via press release.
+The deal values the combined companies at $2.9 billion, Fisker said via press release.

 The deal matches the approach of Nikola Motors, which went public last month through a reverse merger with VectoIQ, another publicly-traded special-purpose acquisition firm, noted CNBC.